dtrammer/AxisActionEventLib/README.md

 <h3>Comments</h3>

+- Events are represented by ActionRule instances, it specifies how and when the Axis product performs an action.
+Example: record video when motion is detected outside office hours.
+An action rule consists of:
+    - a start event
+    - one or more conditions
+    - a primary action

+   The primary action will be executed when the start event occurs and all specified conditions are fulfilled.
+   The start event can be omitted.
+Conditions can also be omitted, but either a start event or at least one condition must be specified.
+   The action will be stopped when any of the conditions is no longer fulfilled.

 - The default service address of Axis devices is <http://yourip/vapix/services>, this is used by default.
 This can be changed by assigning the Service_URL property of the service object

 - All Action|Event services objects methods are asynchronous